ericbrasiln/ericbrasiln.github.io/content/cv.md

 Professor of the undergraduate courses in History and Humanities at the Institute of Humanities and Languages at the University for the International Integration of Afro-Brazilian Lusophony (IHLM/UNILAB), Malês campus, Bahia, Brazil (2017 - current).

+Professor of the Interdisciplinary Master's Degree in Digital Humanities at the Federal Rural University of Rio de Janeiro (PPGIHD-UFRRJ)

 Coordinator of the undergraduate course in History at the same institute from 2019 to 2020.

 Visiting Researcher at the Digital Humanities Lab, IHC, FSCH-NOVA, Lisbon, Portugal (2022 - 2023).